Maroons: Modern era

-Remnants of Maroon communities in the former Spanish Caribbean remain as of 2006, for example in Viñales, Cuba.
+Remnants of Maroon communities in the former Spanish Caribbean exist as of 2006, for example in Viñales, Cuba.
 To this day, the Jamaican Maroons are to a significant extent autonomous and separate from Jamaican society.
 The physical isolation used to their advantage by their ancestors has today led to their communities remaining among the most inaccessible on the island.
 In their largest town, Accompong, in the parish of St Elizabeth, the Leeward Maroons still possess a vibrant community of about 600.
-Tours of the village are offered to foreigners and a large festival is put on every 6 January to commemorate the signing of the peace treaty with the British after the First Maroon War.
+Tours of the village are offered to foreigners, and a large festival is put on every 6 January to commemorate the signing of the peace treaty with the British after the First Maroon War.

 The Ndyuka treaty remains important to relations between the Ndyuka and the modern Surinamese government, as it defines the territorial rights of the Maroons in the gold-rich inlands of Suriname.